Marck100/OAuth/README.md

 - consumerKey
 - consumerSecretKey
 ...
-and you can add parameters to the authorization field or others.
+and you can add parameters to the authorization field and more

 ## Let's start